-- Stimulate productivity and asset accumulation: The working poor invest more in their livelihoods, and get higher returns, if they are protected by insurance.
-They can also build savings through a long-term life insurance policy;
+Evidence has shown that low-income workers invest more in their livelihoods, and get higher returns, if they are protected by insurance;

-- Deliver tangible benefits: Insurance with tangible benefits, such as a hot line for medical advice or health camps that provide vaccinations and mosquito nets, can make a huge difference in the lives of millions.
+Insurance often also provides important tangible benefits, such as a hot line for medical advice or health camps that provide vaccinations;

 Recent developments and challenges

-The dynamic microinsurance sector has changed dramatically in recent years, with many encouraging results.
+Microinsurance has grown and changed dramatically in recent years, with many encouraging results.